 Bit of a personal question Andy if you don’t mind answering, I’m trying to up my mental game, and so I’m reading the book Mastermind by Jerry Moffatt.
 There’s lots of good stuff in it from the likes of Adam Ondra, Alex Megos etc. I’m more interested in your view TBH.
 What do you do when you’re gripped out of your mind and shitting your pants?
 I ask as I’m trying to break the HVS barrier and onsight an E1.
 No quick fix is what I’ve learned so far, although climbing fuck loads and training makes HVS less hit or miss.

-Thanks for the email, and although I can hear James Mchaffie twitter as I type this (questioning how I’d know anything about E1s), I’ll try to respond.
+Thanks for the email, and although I can hear James Mchaffie Twitter as I type this (questioning how I’d know anything about E1s), I’ll try to respond.

 Before I bang out some ideas, I need to own up to the fact that James would be right.
 I’ve never been a great rock climber, and at best I’ve been an E3 climber.
 I’ve pretty much climbed the same grade all my life (wet or dry, drunk and sober, fat or less fat, on any rock, at any time of day) of about E1/HVS.
-The reason for this is the reason why most trad climbers climb around that grade once they get up to speed, in that they’re not willing or able to dedicate any more of their lives to getting any better than that.
+The reason for this is the reason why most trad climbers climb around that grade once they get up to speed, in that they’re not willing or able to dedicate any more of their lives to get any better than that.

 Someone like Adam Ondra, beyond genetics, spends every single moment of his life climbing, either physically, emotionally or intellectually, and when he isn’t?
 Well, he’s resting from climbing, which is just another form of training (I always think a pro is not paid to do what they do, but to rest from doing what they do).

 If you take any bog-standard climber, give them three months off work, drop them in the Pines campground in Arapiles (as both time AND favourable weather conditions are essential), they’ll go up a full grade every month, maybe more.
-Give them a year, and a ticket to fly, combined with no work commitments at all, and they could be doing E5 by the end of it, have a six pack, tuck their t-shirt into their trousers, make weak humans swoon etc. Unfortunately, what happens for most people is that they don’t progress like that, as they just get distracted, bored, burned out, or injured.
+Give them a year, and a ticket to fly, combined with no work commitments at all, and they could be doing E5 by the end of it, have a six-pack, tuck their t-shirt into their trousers, make weak humans swoon etc. Unfortunately, what happens for most people is that they don’t progress like that, as they just get distracted, bored, burned out, or injured.
 When they get all the climbing they want, they don’t want it, and just can’t be arsed putting in the effort, realising it’s just not that important.
-As for the world class climbers, I don’t know what kind of spectrum Ondra, Honnold or Megos (or Mchaffie) are on, but although it’s neither normal, or perhaps even healthy, it is effective in the narrowest way possible (such things can be used as leverage to fame or fortune, and it’s definitely better than being the world’s best Warhammer player) but with it, performance becomes the only manageable component of your life.
+As for the world-class climbers, I don’t know what kind of spectrum Ondra, Honnold or Megos (or Mchaffie) are on, but although it’s neither normal, nor perhaps even healthy, it is effective in the narrowest way possible (such things can be used as leverage to fame or fortune, and it’s definitely better than being the world’s best Warhammer player) but with it, performance becomes the only manageable component of your life.